syncfusion-content/uwp-docs/uwp/SfReportViewer/overview.md

 # Overview

-SfReportViewer control provides the capability to view RDL/RDLC or SSRS reports within Universal Windows application.
+SfReportViewer control provides the capability to view RDL/RDLC or SSRS reports within Universal Windows Platform application.
 All interactions are touch friendly and provides users a delightful experience viewing reports on tablets.
 It has support to bind DataSources/Parameters to the Reports and also supports exporting, paging, zooming and printing the report.

 ## Key features